Slange-Mhath/Microservice-Log-Merger/Readme.md

 The MLM currently supports [Exif](https://github.com/exiftool/exiftool), and [Mediainfo](https://mediaarea.net/en/MediaInfo) as well.
 To add the Exif tool output to the merged file add the following parameters.

+**-pdf_analyser_log_path**

+Identify if PDF files are images and attach the information in the output.
+Please ensure that your file follows the example structure specified [here](#pdf-analyser-log-output).

 **-occurrence_of_keys**

 To display a statistic which fields and how often they occur in the merged log set this to True (-occurrence_of_keys "True").
 Otherwise the default value will be False and thus the statistic not calculated or shown.